RobertKrajewski/DeepAerialMapper/README.md

 ## Introduction

-HD maps are essential for the development, safety validation and operation of highly automated vehicles.
-Central challenges in the creation of HD maps are the efficient collection of up-to-date data of roads and deriving of accurate maps from the recorded sensor data.
-Typically used approaches including dedicated measurement vehicles and crowd-sourced data from series-production vehicles are mostly only commercially viable.
-High-resolution aerial imagery is an alternative that is available cheaply or even free of charge, but requires significant time and effort to be turned into maps manually.
-We therefore present an approach for the semi-automatic creation of HD maps from high-resolution aerial imagery.
-For this purpose, we train neural networks to semantically segment aerial images into HD map-relevant classes.
-The resulting segmentation is hierarchically post-processed to obtain a prototypical HD map of the visible road elements.
-By exporting the map to the [lanelet2](https://www.mrt.kit.edu/z/publ/download/2018/Poggenhans2018Lanelet2.pdf) format, it can be easily extended for the intended use cases by common tools.
-The time savings resulting from this show the potential of the proposed method as a scalable solution to create HD maps.
+The creation of HD maps is crucial for the success of highly automated vehicles, but it faces obstacles such as the need for updated road data and accuracy in mapping.
+The conventional methods of obtaining road data through dedicated measurement vehicles or crowd-sourced data from series-production vehicles are costly.
+On the other hand, high-resolution aerial imagery is cost-effective or even free, but requires extensive manual work to create maps.
+To overcome this, we propose a semi-automatic approach to creating HD maps using high-resolution aerial imagery.
+This method involves training neural networks to semantically segment aerial images and obtain a prototypical HD map of the road elements.
+The map can then be easily modified for specific use cases through common tools, which is made possible by exporting the map in the [lanelet2](https://www.mrt.kit.edu/z/publ/download/2018/Poggenhans2018Lanelet2.pdf) format.
+This efficient method has the potential to become a scalable solution for HD map creation.

 This work is based on our *paper*.
 You can find arXiv version of the paper here [TODO: ADD link]. </br>

 ## Architecture
-The algorithm consists of 4 parts.
+The algorithm consists of 4 steps.
-1. extracting lanelets (road contours, lane)
+1. Extracting lanelets (road contours, lane)
-2. grouping lanelets
+2. Grouping lanelets
-3. classifying symbols
+3. Classifying symbols
-4. generating hdmap in lanelet2 format.
+4. Generating hdmap in lanelet2 format using the output from step 2 and 3.

 ## Tutorial